MadBomber/htm/examples/README.md

 # HTM Examples

-This directory contains example applications demonstrating various ways to use the HTM (Hierarchical Temporary Memory) gem.
+This directory contains example applications demonstrating various ways to use the HTM (Hierarchical Temporal Memory) gem.

 ## Prerequisites